Submission Policy

 • An ORCID ID, freely available at https://orcid.org is preferred to be mentioned

-• A duly filled-in author's declaration Proforma is mandatory for publication (To Download form click here)
+• A duly filled-in author's declaration Proforma is mandatory for submission (To Download the form click here)

 GUIDELINES FOR AUTHORSHIP (AUTHOR’S CONTRIBUTION)